BIAOXYZ/myNotes/programming_notes/programming_tools_and_libs/ide/anaconda/README.md

 How To Install the Anaconda Python Distribution on Debian 9 https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-debian-9 || 如何在Debian 9上安装Anaconda Python发行版 https://cloud.tencent.com/developer/article/1360739
 - > **Installing Anaconda**
-  * > The best way to install Anaconda is to download the latest Anaconda installer bash script, verify it, and then run it.
+  * > The best way to install Anaconda is to download the latest ***Anaconda installer bash script***, verify it, and then run it.
+  * > Find the latest version of Anaconda for Python 3 at the **Downloads page** accessible via the [Anaconda home page](https://www.anaconda.com/).
+At the time of writing, the latest version is 5.2, but you should use a later stable version if it is available.
     ```sh
     cd /tmp
     sudo apt install curl